 The stage and the performance aspect of my career are definitely a big plus, but after the lights go down, the curtains close, and I am back in the classroom the morning after the show, that is when the best comes.
 There is no experience quite as rewarding as being able to witness the expression of that student who is struggling to match a pitch and finally sings in tune, or to observe the face of a second grader who is trying really hard to play “low D” in the recorder and is finally be able to hit it!

 There are also some teachers in my family.
 One of them is my grandmother, a creative and enthusiastic educator who retired in 1991.
 She inspired me to become a teacher myself.
 Nevertheless, the road to finding that out what was not necessarily a smooth one.
 In 1989, when I graduated high school, I began to study business administration.
 Almost three years passed, and eventually I dropped out of college feeling really uncertain about my future.
 During the summer of 1992, I stayed in Alajuela, Costa Rica, where I made a living teaching piano.
 When I returned home, I was clear about what I wanted pursue as a career.
-During the past eighteen years, I have been really fortunate that teaching has taken me to so many different places, from the public schools in New York City to four different international schools in the Dominican Republic, Puerto Rico, and Mexico.
+Over the past 20 years, I have been really fortunate that teaching has taken me to so many different places, from the public schools in New York City to four different international schools in the Dominican Republic, Puerto Rico, and Mexico.

 I always tell my students that they don’t have to become a professional singer or musician in the future, but to try to experiment with as many different forms of art as possible.
 I also repeatedly tell them that it is what you learn and experience that nobody can take away from you.
 It is for that reason that I am involved in all of the performing arts aspects of our school.
 I am lucky to direct Shelton Academy’s choir as well as our school’s holiday and spring musicals.
 In the afternoons, I teach piano as part of Shelton’s after school program, and I also lead a theater workshop for children.